37 Whitehall, SW1A 2BX

 Henry VIII added a cockpit and a bear-baiting arena and made the palace his home.
 It was here where he married the ill-fated Anne Boleyn on January 25 1533.
 And it was also where he married Jane Seymour 11 days after poor Anne’s execution.
 Nice to leave a seemly gap between spouses.

-More than 70 years later James I improved the palace by adding a Banqueting House.
+Henry’s son, Edward VI also lived here and so did James I who improved the palace by adding a Banqueting House.
 Ironically it was outside this very building that his son was beheaded on January 30 1649.
 The Banqueting House still stands and much praying and wreath-laying takes place each year on the anniversary of Charles I’s death.
+And in 1662, Charles II brought his wife Catherine of Braganza to the palace and proceeded to make her miserable with his many infidelities.

 Sadly, this is all that remains of the Palace of Whitehall on account of an almighty gaffe by an anonymous Dutch laundrywoman.
 Apparently she left some clothes out to dry in front of an open fire.
 It must seemed have like a good idea at the time, but they caught alight and the entire palace was burnt to the ground on January 5 1698.